A lot of little things have come out about Pope John Paul II (search) since his funeral.

 I keep hearing nice stories, cute stories.
 Like how he apparently never complained about anything — ever.
-He never said boo about his Parkinson's disease or the pain, or the discomfort.
+He never said boo about his Parkinson's disease (search) or the pain, or the discomfort.
 Or in time, the forgetfulness.

 This "no whining" zone apparently extended to other things as well.
 He was once served food that had grown cold at a Vatican meeting — the pontiff never said a word.
 He never criticized lousy service or no service.
 No wonder they want to canonize him.

 My point is some of the best people do not whine.